gylu/ka_coding_challenge/README.md

 Original description of problem https://www.google.com/url?hl=en&q=https://docs.google.com/a/khanacademy.org/document/d/1NiKv-MjULOFyyc8f5w8R_EqvuPJ10wJVJgZhtTK9VKc/edit%23heading%3Dh.24vvz52659j3&source=gmail&ust=1478512420209000&usg=AFQjCNGx71bFvo6iXMb-B2c51_OlH4mJLw

-# Solution:
+# Solution
-Treat problem as a sql problem:
-* A user will be a row in a database
+Treat problem as a sql problem, therefore each user will be a row in a database

-# Web framework used:
+# Web framework used
 Flask (I already have some familiarty with flask, where as Django would be too heavyweight, Webapp2 is not as popular)